Exploring the Bitcoin Mesoscale: Results

-The core-periphery structure of the BUN is characterized by an additional structure, known as \emph{bow-tie} structure.
-The definition of \emph{bow-tieness} rests upon the concept of \emph{reachability}: we say that $j$ is \textit{reachable} from $i$ if there exist a path from $i$ to $j$.
+Our BUNs are characterised by a mesoscopic kind of organisation known as \emph{bow-tie structure}.
+The definition of ``bow-tieness'' rests upon the concept of \emph{reachability}: we say that $j$ is \textit{reachable} from $i$ if a path from $i$ to $j$ exists.
 A directed graph is said to be \textit{strongly connected} if any two nodes are mutually reachable.
 Mutual reachability is an equivalence relation on the vertices of a graph, the equivalence classes being the strongly connected components of the graph itself.
-The bow-tie decomposition of a graph, hence, consists of the following sets of nodes \cite{de2018reconstructing}:
+Hence, the bow-tie decomposition of a graph consists of the following sets of nodes:\cite{de2018reconstructing}